CompNet/Pang/README.md

 Note that SPMF is available both as a JAR and as source code archive.
 However, the former does not contain all the features required by Pang, so one should use only the latter.

-**TODO In order to run the script that reproduces our ECML PKDD experiments, you also need to install CORK.**
+In order to run the script that reproduces our ECML PKDD experiments, you also need to install CORK.
+This is done by unzipping the archive `CORKcpp.zip` in the `src` folder.

 ## Data
 Third, you need to set up the data to which you want to apply Pang.
 This can be the dataset from our paper, in which you will need to unzip several archives, or your own data, in which case they need to be respect the appropriate format.
 In both cases, see cf. Section [Use](#use).

 # Use
 We provide two scripts to use Pang: